 Sustainable business models

 Companies have a considerable responsibility both to reduce their impact and to demonstrate new alternatives.
 In order to turn things around, companies need to develop business models, products and supply chains that respect the limits for what the world’s ecosystems can endure.
 At the same time, companies should respect human rights in all their activities.

 Private sector engagement is central to tackling climate change and reducing greenhouse gas emissions, not least by rapidly transitioning to renewable energy sources.
 However, the renewable energy sector must also act responsibly in contributing to sustainable development that takes human rights impacts of the industry fully into account.

 Financial sector fuels economy

 The financial sector offers investments, loans and services to projects and companies.
-A large proportion of the world’s stock markets are currently invested in fossil-based industries and companies that cause, for example, pollution and loss of biological diversity.
-Banks, fund managers and insurance companies therefore have the potential to use their influence to put pressure on companies to protect ecosystems, but also to reallocate resources in favour of green and climate-friendly projects and companies.
+A large proportion of the world’s stock markets are currently invested in fossil-based industries and companies that cause, for example, deforestation and loss of biological diversity.
+Investors therefore have the potential to use their influence to put pressure on companies to protect ecosystems, but also to reallocate resources in favour of green and climate-friendly projects and companies.